FAQ

 Electives

 All courses must be at the 3000 level or above.
 Students can consult with the adviser of the certificate program for details, including current or other course offerings.
-Or they can go for a list of current, and past course offerings.

 How do I register?